matrix-org/matrix-rust-sdk/README.md

 Exactly one of `rustls` and `native-tls` need to be enabled.
 At least one of `postgres`, `mysql`, `sqlite`, or `mssql` must be enabled.
 ## Minimum Supported Rust Version
-The MSRV is currently 1.54.0.
+The MSRV is currently 1.56.0.

 Increasing the MSRV is a breaking change.
-It is expected that the MSRP will rise to 1.60.0 in the next release.
+The MSRV will be raised to 1.60 in 0.2.x.
 ## Authors

 - [Charlotte](https://github.com/DarkKirb)